-If you have a friend or loved one suffering from a psychological health condition like TBI, it can be hard at times to express your compassion.
+If you have a friend or loved one suffering from a psychological health condition like a Traumatic Brain Injury (TBI) or Post-Traumatic Stress (PTS), it can be hard at times to express your compassion.
 It’s important to be sensitive when speaking to them about their struggles and also crucial for them to have your support during this challenging time.

 “You’re lucky!
 It could’ve been worse.”